aiven/aiven-docs/docs/products/postgresql/howto/enable-jit.md

 :::tip
-The last row of the `explain analyze` command output above shows the execution time, which could be useful for a benchmark comparison.
+The last row of the `explain analyze` command output above shows the execution time, which can be useful for a benchmark comparison.
 :::